-- Data collection was undertaken with approximately 60 people with disabilitiess - Mainstreaming disability and social inclusion through the twin track approach' allowed more people with disabilities participation in the RGI and facilitated more disability assessments to be conducted - Embedding members from the RGI team (Team A) in the Disability Team (Team C) and vice versa as part of the twin track approach to mainstream disability and social inclusion allowed people with disabilities inclusion in the main demographic RGI and assisted more specific disability assessments to be conducted by the Disability Team Member embedded in the RGI team. - The twin track approach also allowed enumerators and Team Leaders to learn how to better identify and interact with people with disabilities. - Involvement of Department of Community Development and religion in the delivery of disability assessment training.
+- Data collection was undertaken with approximately 60 people with disabilities - Mainstreaming disability and social inclusion through the twin track approach allowed more participation of people with disabilities in the RGI and facilitated more disability assessments to be conducted - Embedding members from the RGI team (Team A) in the Disability Team (Team C) and vice versa as part of the twin track approach to mainstream disability and social inclusion allowed people with disabilities to be included in the main demographic RGI and assisted more specific disability assessments to be conducted by the Disability Team Member embedded in the RGI team. - The twin track approach also allowed enumerators and Team Leaders to learn how to better identify and interact with people with disabilities. - Involvement of Department of Community Development and religion in the delivery of disability assessment training.